ProSimonito/hello-strobbo/README.md

     <ul>
       <li>For each company, write <code>Hello</code> and the name of the company to the console.
 Use <u>String Interpolation</u>.</li>
       <li>Now, add a rating to the company.
 Use the <code>Random()</code> class to generate a rating between 1 and 10 for each company and add it to the console output.</li>
       <li>(optional) calculate the average of all ratings.
-The company with the best average wins a prize: the average rating amount multiplied by 100.
+The company with the best ranking wins a prize: the average rating amount multiplied by 100.
 Write this number to the console as currency in Danish krones.</li>
     </ul>
     <li>Add NuGet package <code>Humanizer</code> as a dependency.</li>
     <ul>